garth5689/garth5689.github.io/_drafts/dollars_to_doughnuts.md

 tags:       programming dynamics sympy python
 ---

-This is a quick post to share something that I was planning on doing otherwise, but thought others might find it interesting at best and slightly amusing at worst.  today.
+This is a quick post to do some visualization on some of my financial data.
+I was interested in determining if some concious changes I had been making to my food spending habits had actually materialized into real savings.

 Everyone's always looking to find a place to save a few dimes, and over the past few months I've really started to take notice of my food spending.
 After examining the last few months worth of budgets (I use mint to track my expenses and categorize them), I decided to make a concerted effort to eat out less, cook more and bring my lunch to work to reduce spending.

-The big question is, did it work?
-I'm not performing a rigorous statistical analysis here, but thought I'd at least take a look and see if I can see anything.
+I started this effort roughly around mid February, but I'll look at the data starting at last October to give some historical trends.

 Fine print:
 * I was on vacation in the beginning of January, using cash only, so those transactions won't appear
-* I've been conciously reducing spending for the past 3-4 works
 * I didn't remove anomolies, like covering a meal for a group and getting paid in cash
 * Some restaurants show up in Alcohol & Bars

-I'm going to be using my programming language of choice, python for this task.
+I used my programming language of choice, [python](https://www.python.org/), with the [matplotlib](http://matplotlib.org/), [numpy](http://www.numpy.org/), and [scipy](https://www.scipy.org/) libraries.

+This post will be interleaving the code and my rationale, so if you're not particularly interested in the code, you can skip over those sections.
+I've done my best to make it a coherent article even without the code.
 <!--break-->
+This first code block is just setting everything up and importing all the necessary libraries.

 ```python
 import csv